SaiVSrini/MCP_SERVER_LLM_ASSISTANT/README.md

 uvicorn mcp_server:app --reload
 ```

-When the server starts it will load `.env`, instantiate the connectors, and expose the REST API on `http://localhost:8000`.
-The static front-end is available at `/` when the `frontend/` directory is present.
+When the server starts it reads `.env`, builds every connector, and exposes the API at `http://localhost:8000`.
+The static frontend is served at `/` if the `frontend/` folder exists.

 **Using Ollama locally**

-1. Install the Ollama daemon and download the desired model (for example `ollama run llama2`).
+1. Install Ollama and download the model you want (for example `ollama run llama2`).
-2. Install the Python client inside your virtualenv: `pip install ollama`.
+2. (Optional but helpful) install the Python client in your virtualenv: `pip install ollama`.
-3. Set `LLAMA2_PROVIDER=ollama` (already defaulted in `.env.example`) and optionally `LLAMA2_MODEL=llama2`.
+3. Put `LLAMA2_PROVIDER=ollama`, `LLAMA2_MODEL=llama2`, and `OLLAMA_HOST` into your `.env`.
-4. Start the Ollama daemon (`ollama serve`) before launching FastAPI.
+4. Start the Ollama daemon (`ollama serve`) before you run FastAPI.
+If FastAPI runs in Docker or WSL, bind Ollama to an address the container can reach and point `OLLAMA_HOST` to that address.
-5. When the daemon is offline you will see “Unable to initialize a local LLaMA2 runtime…” in responses and in the frontend banner.
+5. If the daemon is down you will see “Unable to initialize a local LLaMA2 runtime…” in API replies and in the frontend banner.
-6. You can force the backend to preload the runner by calling `POST /admin/local_model/initialize`; the response confirms whether the local model is ready.
+6. Call `POST /admin/local_model/initialize` to warm up the model and confirm it is ready.

 ### Using the CLI